 Oven spring is truly amazing and it’s probably my favourite topic in baking bread.
-Getting a good oven spring is make or break for homemade bread.
+A good oven spring can be make-or-break for homemade bread.
 You might be familiar with the concept of oven spring already, and if you do then great, otherwise don’t worry, I’m going to start with the basics anyway.

-This guide post explains the science of how oven spring works, then shares the best way to get that final rise and lastly, some pro tips for you to manipulate your oven spring to make your bread unique.
+This guide explains the science of how oven spring works and then shares the best way to get that final rise.
+Lastly, expect pro tips to manipulate your oven spring and make your bread uniquely special.

 What is oven spring?